 - It provides access to Windows-only programs for people who use Apple computers.

 - It guarantees an up-to-date and consistent experience when using Whitman software.

 - Whitman Active Staff

 What should you know about Whitman Remote Desktop?

-- Your G: and H: Drives are on Whitman Remote Desktop.
+- Your G: and H: Network Drives are automatically mapped for you.